Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

     GNOMADAF_popmax <= 0.005  (or) GNOMADAF_popmax == "."

 .. important::
-    Additionally, the variant is excluded for tumor-normal cases if marked as 'germline' in the `STATUS` column of the vcf file.
+    Additionally, the variant is excluded for tumor-normal cases if marked as 'germline' in the `STATUS` column of the VCF file.

 **Whole Genome Sequencing (WGS)**
 **********************************